25/50/25: What do the Numbers on Your Car Insurance Policy Actually Mean?

 The most common minimum liability limit across state lines is 25/50/25.
 When broken down, this would be $25,000 worth of bodily injury coverage per person, $50,000 worth of bodily injury coverage per accident and $25,000 worth of property damage coverage per accident.

 While this level of liability limits is much higher than any state requirement, many drivers choose higher limits to protect themselves.
 In this case, here is how 50/100/50 limits break down: $50,000 bodily injury coverage per person, $100,000 worth of bodily injury coverage per accident and $50,000 worth of property damage coverage per accident.

-Although it seems high, you’re better off safe than sorry.
-However, if you live in Texas or North Carolina, this level of liability limits will ensure you meet the state’s requirements.
+If you live in Texas or North Carolina, this level of liability limits will ensure you meet the state’s requirements.
 You’ll also be protected if the expenses from an at-fault accident are a bit higher than expected.

 100/300/100 Liability Limits